Skip to the main content

 Traffic Manager

-Traffic managers direct and coordinate the transportation of incoming materials from suppliers or raw material sources, and outgoing products to distribution houses and customers.
+Traffic managers direct and coordinate the transportation of incoming and outgoing traffic.
+Incoming traffic delivers materials from suppliers and outgoing traffic takes finished products to distribution houses and customers.

 Also Known As